shuangj00/MicrobiomeGym/README.md

       - `R`: Number of replicated times to run the tests
       - `seed`: Random seed set for iterations
   - `corncob`:
-      - `count.min`: The minimum number of nonezero counts required for a taxon to implement `corncob`
+      - `count.min`: The minimum number of nonzero counts required for a taxon to implement `corncob`
   - `ZINBDPP`:
       - `N.mcmc`: Number of MCMC iterations
       - `b`: Shape hyper-parameter for the variance term (for more